IBM/CodeEngine/content/posts/deploy-from-bob/index.md

 In Bob, type the following command:

 ```
-Install the code-engine-specialist skill that you find in github.com/IBM/CodeEngine/ai/skills/code-engine-specialist globally
+Install the code-engine-specialist skill in this workspace using the following command:

+npx skills add github:IBM/CodeEngine --skill code-engine-specialist -y 2>&1 || true
 ```

 Bob will:
 - Fetch the official IBM Code Engine skill directly from GitHub
-- Install it globally so it's available across all your projects
+- Install it in your workspace so it's available in your projects
 - Make the skill immediately available — no restart required

+> Note: If you want to install the skill globally, make sure you have enabled **Allow outside workspace tools**  (In the IBM Bob chat -> Settings (icon) -> Chat -> Allow outside workspace tool requests)

 ### 1.3 Verify the Skill is Active